-Note: The Parental Income Test Result is rounded to the nearest 10 cents.
+Note: The Parental Income Test reduction amount is rounded to the nearest 10 cents.

-Step Action

-- 1 Determine whether the base tax year or current tax year should apply. - 2 Determine the combined parental income for that year. - 3 Does the combined parental income exceed the Parental Income Free Area (6.3.2)? - If NO, the Parental Income Test Result is Nil. - If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4. - 4 Divide the result from step 3 by 130 (20% of the step 3 amount, converted to a fortnightly amount).
+Step Action 1 Determine whether the base tax year or current tax year should apply.
+2 Determine the combined parental income for that year.
+3 Does the combined parental income exceed the Parental Income Free Area (6.3.2)?
+If NO, the Parental Income Test reduction amount is Nil.
+If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4.
+4 Divide the result from step 3 by 130 (20% of the step 3 amount, converted to a fortnightly amount).
 This is the total fortnightly parental income test reduction amount.

-- Does the AIC student have parental income in common with another dependent young person / child? - If NO, then the amount at step 4 is the fortnightly parental income test reduction amount to be used in step 3 in the previous table 6.0.3 Calculating the Reduction for Parental Income. - If YES, then go to step 6. - Identify dependent youth in the family with parental income in common with the AIC student where they are: - a dependent YA claimant or recipient, - a claimant/recipient of dependent ABSTUDY Living Allowance, - a claimant/recipient of dependent ABSTUDY Group 2 School Fees Allowance (meanstested component), or - a claimant/recipient of Additional Boarding Allowance under AIC (this includes the student this test is being applied to).
+5 Does the AIC student have parental income in common with another dependent young person / child?

+Is the AIC student also an FTB child?

+- If NO to all of the above, then the amount at step 4 is the parental income test reduction amount to be used in step 3 in the previous table (6.4.1 Parental Income Calculation). - If YES to any of the above, then go to step 6. - 6 Identify dependent youth in the family with parental income in common with the AIC student where they are: - a dependent YA claimant or recipient, - a claimant/recipient of dependent ABSTUDY Living Allowance, - a claimant/recipient of dependent ABSTUDY Group 2 School Fees Allowance (meanstested component), or - a claimant/recipient of Additional Boarding Allowance under AIC (this includes the student this test is being applied to).